20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 This is pretty common with money scams—a scammer impersonates an attractive woman, using her pictures to lure men in.

-Though, more organized scammers can use voice changers, or even catfish using their female colleague’s identity.
+Though, more organized scammers can use voice changers, or even catfish using their female colleagues’ identities.

 6. Someone who’s catfishing will most likely avoid physical meet-ups.